 Any occurrence of the above items will require meeting with the instructor of record and the Nursing Program Director.
 Disciplinary action will be commensurate with the severity of the behavior.

 In the faculty’s judgment, a student who behaves in an unsafe manner that endangers the safety or confidentiality of a patient will be removed from the clinical area immediately.
 The faculty will document the incident on the Student Warning Notice (see Appendix D).
 The students will not be allowed to return to the clinical site until the program director, in collaboration with the instructor, develop an appropriate plan of action.
 A copy of the Student Warning and plan of action will be provided to the student and a copy placed in the student file.
-Safety issues are taken very seriously and the student involved in unsafe practice may receive a failing grade or removal from the program.
+Safety issues are taken very seriously, and the student involved in unsafe practice may receive a failing grade or removal from the program.

 Clinical Medication Event Policy